starkerfirst/starkerfirst.github.io/_pages/about.md

 Hi!
 My name is Bohan Yang, a junior undergraduate in the School of the Gifted Young at USTC, China.

-I am interested in Computer Architecture and Chip design, especially concerning DSA accelerators for complex neural networks like CNN and transformer models and in different scenarios like self-driving and robotics.
+I am interested in Computer Architecture and Chip Design, especially concerning DSA accelerators for complex neural networks like CNN and transformer models and in different scenarios like self-driving and robotics.

-Currently, I am working as a research assistant at IIIS, Tsinghua to explore design space for the dynamic neural network using hardware and software co-design.
+Currently, I am working as a research intern at IIIS, Tsinghua University to explore design space for the dynamic neural network using hardware and software co-design.

 Also, I am doing my digital chip design and tape-out in TSMC 180nm.
 If interested, you can find the details of this project in my repo.